 And that's really all there is to rainbows.
 Light and water happen to combine in just the right way to paint a beautiful natural picture.

-For more information on rainbows and other optical phenomena, check out the links on the next page.
+For more information on rainbows and other optical phenomena, check out the links below.